Airplane356/SPH-Simulation/README.md

 - 𝜌rest is the initial rest density
 - 𝑘 is the "stiffness" constant

-Using the Symmetric Gradient Formula (since the gradient of the original pressure function is not a very good pressure force)
+Using the Symmetric Gradient Formula (since the gradient of the original pressure function is not a very good pressure force), we can compute the gradient of the pressures:

 <img width="425" alt="Screenshot 2025-03-14 at 21 06 26" src="https://github.com/user-attachments/assets/e8f8076f-e81c-4ee2-96d5-dff9cc9fe3bb" />